CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/openehr2bff.md

 sidebar_label: openEHR to BFF
 ---

-:::warning[openEHR to BFF - Experimental]
-This mapping is still **experimental**.
+:::warning[Mapping status]
-It currently documents the implemented `openEHR -> BFF` behavior for EHRbase-style canonical JSON/YAML compositions and may change as more openEHR payloads are tested.
+This table documents the experimental openEHR canonical JSON/YAML profile introduced in **v0.31**.
+Its current coverage reflects EHRbase-style compositions and the fixtures described below and may be refined as additional payloads and archetypes are evaluated.

-Starting with **v0.31**, we used **LLM assistance** for part of the mapping work.
+Parts of the mapping were drafted or refined with LLM assistance, followed by human review and regression testing.

 The current mapper groups openEHR input by patient identity before mapping.
 Patient identity must be resolvable from the payload or envelope, and multiple compositions for the same patient are aggregated into one Beacon `individual`.